amplitude/amplitude-docs/content/collections/web_experiment/en/targeting.md

 ## Bucketing

 Bucketing refers to the variant a users sees, based on the rollout and distribution.
 Rollout is the percentage of users that should be in the experiment.
 Distribution defines which variant a user should see if they're in the rollout.
-Web experiment distributes variants evenly by default.
+Web Experiment distributes variants evenly by default.
 Amplitude recommends this distribution.

 Bucketing is consistent given the user has the same ID.
-Since most experiments bucket by Device ID, web experiment may put them in a different bucket if they visit on a new device, browser, or have private browsing enabled.
+Since most experiments bucket by Device ID, Web Experiment may put them in a different bucket if they visit on a new device, browser, or have private browsing enabled.

 Increasing rollout doesn't re-bucket users who're already in the rollout.
 For example, if your experiment is rolled out to 10% of users, and you increase the rollout to 50%, the original 10% of users aren't affected.
-If you change the *distribution* from evenly distributed to `20% -> control, 80% -> treatment`, users who were in the control will jump to the treatment.
+If you change the *distribution* from evenly distributed to `20% -> control, 80% -> treatment`, users who were in the control jump to the treatment.